US STOCKS-Wall St down on China, Greek worry; energy gains

 "In the end, he's going to be the one to blink," he said, referring to Greece's Tsipras.
 "If the market was really concerned then you'd see much more to the downside."

-China's exports fell 3.3 percent from a year ago while imports tumbled 19.9 percent, far worse than expectations, raising concerns about the world's second-largest economy.
+China's exports fell 3.3 percent from a year ago while imports tumbled 19.9 percent, well short of expectations, raising concerns about the world's second-largest economy.

-U.S. Treasury debt prices rose on Monday as global investors sought shelter in safe-haven sovereign debt..
-This hurt utilities stocks, seen as the safest equity sector.

-"I have a feeling it's an interest-rate sensitive play," said Terry Morris, senior vice president and senior equity manager for National Penn Investors Trust Company in Reading, Pennsylvania.
+"China is a negative and Greece is a negative, certainly Greece is something investors have lived with for a while," said Rick Meckler, president of LibertyView Capital Management in Jersey City, New Jersey.

-Oil prices climbed for a third straight session, lifting the S&P energy sector 0.5 percent after OPEC forecast greater demand for crude this year than previously thought.
+Oil prices climbed for a third straight session, lifting the S&P energy sector 0.6 percent.
+OPEC forecast greater demand for crude this year than previously thought and projected less supply from countries outside the group.

-Achillion Pharmaceuticals jumped 12.4 percent to $12.16 on news that its experimental hepatitis C drug, used in combination with Gilead Sciences Inc's Sovaldi, eradicated signs of the virus after six weeks of therapy.
+Achillion Pharmaceuticals jumped 12.4 percent to $12.16.
+Its experimental hepatitis C drug, used in combination with Gilead Sciences Inc's Sovaldi, eradicated signs of the virus after six weeks of therapy.
 Gilead shares rose 1 percent to $98.44.

-Qualcomm shares gained 1.2 percent and helped boost the Nasdaq after a source told Reuters the company is likely to pay China a $1 billion fine, ending a 14-month government investigation into anti-competitive practices.
+Qualcomm shares gained 1.8 percent after a source told Reuters it is likely to pay China a $1 billion fine, ending a 14-month government investigation into anti-competitive practices.

+Hasbro rose 7.7 percent.
+The toymaker reported a nearly 31 percent quarterly profit increase and authorized additional share repurchases.

-Despite some high-profile misses from multinationals, Thomson Reuters data through Monday morning showed 72.6 percent of the 328 S&P 500 companies in the S&P 500 that reported earnings beat expectations, above the 69 percent beat rate for the past four quarters.
+Despite some high-profile misses from multinationals, Thomson Reuters data through Monday morning shows 72.6 percent of the 328 companies in the S&P 500 that have reported earnings have topped expectations, above the 69-percent beat rate for the past four quarters.

-The benchmark S&P 500 index was posting 11 new 52-week highs and 3 new lows; the Nasdaq Composite was recording 43 new highs and 21 new lows.
-(Additional reporting by Chuck Mikolajczak; Editing by Bernadette Baum, Nick Zieminski and Meredith Mazzilli)
+The S&P 500 was posting 11 new 52-week highs and 2 lows; the Nasdaq Composite was recording 40 new highs and 20 lows.
+(Additional reporting by Chuck Mikolajczak, Editing by Bernadette Baum and Nick Zieminski)

 * Dow down 0.15 pct, S&P up 0.12 pct, Nasdaq up 0.36 pct (Updates to late afternoon)